 Gustavus Adolphus College is committed to supporting faculty and staff in managing their professional and parental responsibilities.
 A primary goal of the parental leave policy is to allow both the faculty or staff member and the College the opportunity to maintain the integrity of the classroom and supporting services while avoiding an undue burden on either the individual or the department.
 All provisions and applications of this policy are meant to be consistent with federal and state law and the Family and Medical Leave Act (FMLA).

-New parents who are full-time faculty and staff, part-time faculty employed for at least a year, or part-time employees who have worked an average of 20 hours or more per week during the 12 months preceding the commencement of a parental leave, are eligible for six weeks of paid parental leave for maternity, paternity, or adoption if the leave occurs during the employee's work year.
-If a female faculty or staff member needs a leave longer than six weeks due to medical complications of pregnancy and/or childbirth, she has the right to additional paid leave on the same basis as others with temporary health-related disabilities.
+Full-time employees, part-time employees who have worked an average of 20 hours or more per week for 12 months, and part-time faculty employed for at least 12 months preceding the commencement of a parental leave, are eligible for six weeks of paid parental leave for maternity, paternity, or adoption.
+If a female employee needs a leave longer than six weeks due to medical complications of pregnancy and/or childbirth, she has the right to additional paid leave on the same basis as others with temporary health-related disabilities.